NumPower/numpower-autograd/README.md

 $a = $a_gpu->cpu(); // Copy data back to CPU
 ```
-> `Tesnor` works exactly the same as `NDArray` when dealing with different devices in multi-argument operations.
+> `Tensor` works exactly the same as `NDArray` when dealing with different devices in multi-argument operations.
 Unless the argument is a scalar, all N-dimensional arguments of an operation must be stored on the same device.

 ## Simple training with autograd
 Here we can see a more practical example.
 Let's create a neural network